jonnyhoeven/workshop/README.md

 - You'll have a development Kubernetes cluster you can tinker with from your own `git repository`.
   This means you'll be able to _`deploy`_, _`update`_ and _`delete`_ applications remotely and `declaratively` from your own `git repository` to your development cluster.
-- You'll be able to deploy applications using `kubectl`, use `manifest files` and `ArgoCD` or `Git-Ops` to deploy your `manifests`.
+- You'll be able to deploy applications using `kubectl`, use `manifest files` and `ArgoCD` or `DevOps` to deploy your `manifests`.
 - You'll understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
-- Yes, Kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired `state` and might do some unexpected things if you're not careful.
+- Yes, Kubernetes has some deep dark declarative `logic`, it will try to maintain the desired `state` and might do some unexpected things if you're not careful.
 - You'll understand the difference between `Pods`, `Services`, `Ingress`, `Namespaces`, `ConfigMaps` and `Secrets`.
 - You'll know how to use tools like `Helm` and `Lens` to manage your cluster.